-Mrs Young is the Year 4 class teacher, with teaching assistants, Mrs Potter and Mrs Holland, who both work part time.
+Mr Cook is the Year 4 class teacher, with teaching assistants, Mrs Cresswell, who both works part time, and Mrs Troop who supports the class all week.

-Mrs Lambert teaches P.E and Mr Ambler teaches Spanish on a Tuesday afternoon.
+Mrs Lambert teaches P.E and Mrs Holland teaches Spanish on a Wednesday afternoon.

 This is our class page where you can find out about what we are learning and resources to help you.